In AKVIS Coloriage, the Toolbar changes when switching between the Before and After tabs and looks like this:

 Keep Color Pencil .
 Use this protecting tool to mark objects and areas to remain unchanged.

 If you want to change the color of a particular object on a color photo while keeping other areas unchanged, use the Pencil tool to set the color for the object and then draw a closed outline around this object using the Keep Color Pencil .

 Tube .
 Use this tool to instantly change the color and brightness range of the drawn stroke.

 Magic Tube .
 The tool changes at once the color of all strokes with the same color and brightness range.

-To change the color of a drawn stroke, select a new color, then select the Tube tool in the Toolbar and left-click on the stroke.
-If the image has several strokes of the same color and you want to recolor all these strokes, select the Magic Tube tool and click on one of the strokes.
+To change the color of a drawn stroke, select a new color, then enable the Tube tool in the Toolbar and left-click the stroke.
+If the image has several strokes of the same color and you want to recolor all these strokes, select the Magic Tube tool and click one of the strokes.

 You can make the resulting color darker or lighter.
 To do this, you need to change the brightness range of the selected color.
 But keep in mind that the brightness range compression can result in deterioration of the detail and deepness of an image.

-To change the brightness range for a drawn stroke you should select the required brightness range, take the Tube tool and left-click on this stroke.
-If you want to recolor strokes having the same color and brightness, select the Magic Tube tool and left-click on one of the strokes.
+To change the brightness range for a drawn stroke, select the required brightness range, take the Tube tool and left-click this stroke.
+If you want to recolor strokes having the same color and brightness, select the Magic Tube tool and left-click one of the strokes.
 To recolor all strokes having the same color regardless of the brightness range, use this tool with the Ctrl-key pressed on the keyboard (⌘ on Mac).